-But the most remarkable new record on the chart was a simple, folk-like song that entered at a lowly #99.
-The Ballad Of The Green Berets was credited to SSgt Barry Sadler, and it praised the members of the US Army’s elite Special Forces.
+But the most remarkable new record on the chart was The Ballad Of The Green Berets was credited to SSgt Barry Sadler, and it praised the members of the US Army’s élite Special Forces.
 This group of highly-trained men had been getting media attention for their role in the ten-year-old-yet-still-undeclared war being waged in the jungles of Vietnam.
 2

 But it was: five weeks after entering at #99, The Ballad Of The Green Berets (backed with Letter From Vietnam and issued as RCA Victor 47–8739) was the #1 record on the national pop charts!
 It quickly received an RIAA Gold Record Award for domestic sales of 1,000,000 copies.
 3

 The two images above are the front and back covers of the picture sleeve for the US single of The Ballad Of The Green Berets.
 The back cover makes it obvious that RCA Victor knew they were going to have a hit with this record as they already had an LP recorded and ready for release!
 Like the single, the album would top the best-sellers chart and sell millions of copies.

 Normally, the edgy Working My Way Back To You and the pulsing I Fought The Law sounded like they should be played over and over again.
 They were easily the best of the batch of the week’s entries, but neither of them made it to the top.